nberger/ring-logger/README.md

 * 0.7.x
     - [ ] Remove onelog if we think it doesn't needs to be in ring-logger (I mean: if the same can be done by using onelog in the client app + some customization).
     - [ ] Leave only tools.logging implementation in ring-logger, extract timbre implementation to other library.
+    - [ ] Add more timing options, like an easy way to measure the time spent in middleware as opposed to the time spent in the "app".
+We should probably assoc the timing info into the request map.
     - [ ] Use proper maps instead of keyword options.
     - [ ] Development: Add more tests.